Avery Fisher

 The problem

 The problem was, there was a big difference between what was announced and what we were going to launch anytime soon.
 Almost a year after the announcement, we still hadn't launched anything.
-The team was getting stressed and ancy, I was tasked with creating a plan for how we could launch and continuously improve.
+The team was getting stressed and antsy, I was tasked with creating a plan for how we could launch and continuously improve.

 Grounding in the core problem